ben-denham/python-eda/tutorial_2/tutorial.md

 The first step to filtering the rows in a DataFrame is to specify the conditions we want to filter by.

-Using a comparison operator on a Series performs the comparison to each value in the Series and returns a new Series full of Boolean values.
+Similar to performing maths with Series, using a comparison operator on a Series performs the comparison to each value in the Series and returns a new Series full of "True or False" Boolean values.

 A Boolean Series like this is commonly called a *mask*
 ::::::